Foodborne illnesses affect millions of people every year. Learn about food poisoning symptoms and how to avoid them to stay healthy.

 Food poisoning is caused by eating food contaminated with bacteria, viruses, or fungi.

 Each year, about one out of every six people in the United States suffers from food poisoning, according to the Centers for Disease Control and Prevention (CDC).
-To keep yourself and your family healthy, learn to recognize the symptoms of food poisoning.
+To keep yourself and your family healthy, learn to recognize the signs of food poisoning.

 - Abdominal pain or cramping